simeononsecurity/simeononsecurity.ch/content/guides/docker-image-optimization-tips/index.en.md

 Here's how you can leverage the `docker-squash` tool to enhance Docker image efficiency:

-1. **Identify Inefficient Layers**: Before squashing, it's essential to pinpoint which layers of your Docker image need optimization.
+1. **Identify Inefficient Layers**: Before squashing, you need to pinpoint which layers of your Docker image need optimization.
 You can achieve this by using the `docker history <imagename>` command or employing handy tools like `dive` that analyze layer efficiency.

 2. **Streamline and Shrink**: Once you've identified the culprits, the `docker-squash` tool comes into play.
 It consolidates those layers, removing any unnecessary baggage and streamlining your Docker image.